-Emily Hackman is a licensing specialist on Vicente Sederberg's California licensing team, managing both highly competitive and ministerial licensing and permitting projects for cannabis operators seeking local and state licenses.
+Emily Hackman is a director of licensing on Vicente Sederberg's California licensing team, managing both highly competitive and ministerial licensing and permitting projects for cannabis operators seeking local and state licenses.
 In the course of her tenure at VS, Emily and the California licensing team have worked on licensing and regulatory projects in over 50 local jurisdictions—from Mendocino County to Imperial County, and everywhere in between.

 Emily not only specializes in assisting cannabis operators in obtaining licensure, but also helps them maintain licensure through compliance.
 Using her extensive knowledge and experience, she helps clients understand the complex and everchanging set of rules and regulations and how these fit into the operator's unique situation or inquiry.